Senior Coordinator, Community Fundraising & Events (Atlantic)

 Our Ideal Candidate:

-Minimum of 5 years business development or fundraising experience.
+5 years' business development and/or fundraising experience.

 Ability to develop, enhance and deliver impactful presentations in a result driven style to various audiences and partnerships.

-Advanced written and oral communication skills and the ability to synthesize complex information into compelling and strategic material.
+Strong written and oral communication skills and the ability to synthesize complex information into compelling and strategic material.

 Professionalism, judgement, and discretion in dealing with confidential and sensitive matters are essential.